operate-first/training/courses/course-open_source_basics/project_community_development.md

 <!-- #region -->
-# Open source project and community development
+# How open source projects and communities develop

 Read through this walkthrough of how an open source project goes from an idea to fully realized open source community.